sil-car/ocr/README.md

    ```
    $ tesseract -l Latin_afr image.png
    ```
 You can also make use of other front-end apps that use **Tesseract** as a back end.
-Just select "Latin_afr" as the language to be recognized after having copied the model to the appropriate place.
+Just select "Latin_afr" as the language to be recognized after having copied the model to the appropriate tessdata folder.

 ## Background